-The first program area provides support to other programs in the Metro area that support immigrants and refugees, such as the Littleton Immigrant Resources Center at Bemis Public Library, and Centro San Juan Diego’s Hispanic Institute for Family and Pastoral Care.
+The first program area provides support to other programs in the Metro area that support immigrants and refugees, such as the Littleton Immigrant Resources Center at Bemis Public Library, Spring International Language Center, and Spring Institute for Intercultural Learning.

 One Immigrant at a Time:

 The second program area is Immigrant Pathway Colorado’s One-Immigrant-at-a-Time (OIAT) Program.
 The program provides small self-development grants to documented, low-income immigrants and refugees from across the Metro area.
 Since its founding in 2009, Immigrant Pathways Colorado has provided more than 60 small grants to immigrants from Bolivia, El Salvador, Ethiopia, France, Ghana, Iran, Iraq, Mexico, Morocco, Nicaragua, Peru, Philippines, Vietnam and Venezuela.
-The grants have been for citizenship, “green card” application, learning English, professional certification, GED preparation, DACA, tools for work, and travel to medical internship interviews.
+The grants have been for citizenship, “green card” application, learning English, professional certification, GED preparation, tools for work, and travel to medical internship interviews.

 The OIAT has an application form that must be filled out and submitted by a qualified helping professional.
 Click here to view the Application for Funds.